augustovriyan/Python_Playground/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [GNU General Public License (GPL)](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.

 ## Contact